Bed Sheets

 chinese temple

-As time went on, other countries became famous for silk production as well.
+As time went on, other countries became famous for silk-producing as well.
 This includes India, Korea, Thailand, and some parts of Europe.
-The US also became silk producing during the 17th century, and now, more than 60 countries around the globe are producing it.
+The US also became silk producing during the 17th century, and now, more than 60 countries around the globe are manufacturing it.

 What is silk fabric made of?
-It is a natural material made from fiber produced by insects such as beetles, hornets, honey bees, weaver ants, and the most popular type of silk - silkworms.
-These insects produce natural silk fibers for their cocoons and nests.
+It is a natural material made from fibre produced by insects such as beetles, hornets, honey bees, weaver ants, and the most popular type of silk - silkworms.
+These insects produce natural silk fibres for their cocoons and nests.
 Silk is made from fibroin, a protein that makes it shiny and soft.

 Now that you know how silk is produced, let’s explore what the different types of silk are: